TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Mass renames will fix ergonomics and like I said it won't even be used that much
 	- Let's be real, this won't be used very much since we'll h
 	- it'll only look nice in the official collection

-- Right-click should keep the selection
-	- For mass rename for example, this should be easy to do

 - Entity types to add later once we won't break abi
 	- CALLOUT WITH ITS NAME IN THE COMPONENT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!